The trust chain at a glance

 - Exits zero if all signatures verify; non-zero on any failure.

-the appliance’s signer fingerprint at the top.
+the appliance controller’s signer fingerprint at the top.
 Failures appear as

 [FAIL] with a one-line reason.